lexDAO/Kali/legal/ops/RepresentationAgreement.md

 (f)	If any provision of this Agreement is invalid, illegal, or unenforceable, the balance of this Agreement shall remain in effect, and if any provision is inapplicable to any person or circumstance, it shall nevertheless remain applicable to all other persons and circumstances.

 (g)	The headings in this Agreement are for reference purposes only and shall not in any way affect the meaning or interpretation of this Agreement.

+(h) This Agreement can be unilaterally terminated by either party through a proposal to the DAO that clearly states the intention to terminate this Agreement.
+While such a proposal is pending, whether proposed by the Representative or the DAO, the Representative shall immediately cease any action on behalf of the DAO until such proposal has either passed or failed.

+(i) The DAO shall post, in a public a place as is possible, given the capacity of the DAO, the names of the Representatives while this Agreement is in place.

 IN WITNESS WHEREOF, the parties have executed this Agreement as of the date first above written.